Resonant instabilities mediated by drag and electrostatic interactions in laboratory and astrophysical dusty plasmas: Resonant instabilities

+The diagonal blocks correspond to the dynamics of the dust ($A$, $T_1^{AA}$) and fluid ($F$, $T_1^{FF}$) independent of each other at zeroth and first order in $\mu$.
+The off-diagonal blocks describe the effect of the fluid on the dust ($C$, $T_1^{AF}$) at zeroth and first order in $\mu$, and the dust on the fluid ($T_1^{FA}$) at first order in $\mu$.
 If $A$ and $F$ share an eigenvalue $\omega_0$(assumed to be nondegenerate for simplicity), then $T_0$ has eigenvalue $\omega_0$ with degeneracy 2 but only one eigenvector for $\omega_0$; the matrix is defective.
 Unlike in non-defective perturbation theory, in which the perturbation of eigenvalues grows linearly, in this case the perturbation grows as $\mu^{1/2}$.

 where $\xi_A^R,\ \xi_A^L,\ \xi_F^R,\ \xi_F^L$, are right and left eigenvectors of $A$ and $F$ for eigenvalue $\omega_0$ normalized such that $\xi_A^L\xi_A^R=\xi_F^L\xi_F^R=1$.
 In Section \ref{sec:filamentary-resonance}, we provide a novel formula for the next-order correction.